snap-adu-logo-color

 Vista

-Yes, only if ADU meets required setbacks for the underlying zone.
+Yes, if ADU meets required setbacks for the underlying zone.
 A 2nd story may be approved, provided it is determined the structure is not out of character with the neighborhood and existing primary structure.
 No

 Source: SnapADU & local regulations